oracle-livelabs/security/database/advanced/key-vault/key-vault-Lab12.md

 1. Click the **Keys & Wallets** tab
     ![Key Vault](./images/Screenshot_2025-10-04_15.43.07.png "Click the Keys & Wallets tab")

-2. This takes you to the Wallets page
+2. This takes you to the Wallets page - where the key administrator can manage these

     ![Key Vault](./images/image-2025-09-11-18.20.43.png "This takes you to the Wallets page")